 How to customize your LinkedIn profile URL

-2. Click on the “Edit public profile and URL” that appears on the top right column.
+- Click on the “Edit public profile and URL” that appears in the top right column.

 Tip: If you can’t see this on your phone, then you have to switch to a desktop to do it.
 LinkedIn URL can have 5 to 30 letters or numbers.